My first Bioconductor conference (2013)

 Given this new feature, he implemented the HDFS connections and 0MQ-based connections in R single-handedly (well, that is always his style).

-You probably have noticed the previous links are Github repositories.
+You probably have noticed the previous links are GitHub repositories.
 Yes!
 Some R core members really appreciate the value of social coding now!
 I’m sure Simon does.
-I’m aware of other R core members using Github quietly (DB, SF, MM, PM, DS, DTL, DM), but I do not really know their attitude toward it.
+I’m aware of other R core members using GitHub quietly (DB, SF, MM, PM, DS, DTL, DM), but I do not really know their attitude toward it.

 Joe Cheng’s Shiny talk is shiny as usual.
 Each time I attend his talk, he will show a brand new amazing demo.
 Joe is the only R programmer that makes me feel “the sky is the limit (of R)”.
 The audience were shocked when they saw a heatmap that they were so familiar with suddently became interactive in a Shiny app!
 BTW, Joe has a special sense of humor when he talks about an area in which he is not an expert (statistics or biology).